 CH 1 and turn.
 SC in the next 6 stitches.
 CH 1 and turn, Skip first stitch and SC into the next 5 stitches.

 CH 1 and turn, SC in the next 5 stitches, (there will be one left at the end, where you pulled up a loop.)

 CH 1 and turn, SKIP first stitch, SC in each stitch across (4 SC).

 CH 1 and continuing in the same direction, work a SC in each space around the entire heart, working 3 sc into the very bottom point.
 Slip Stitch into the beginning stitch, tie off and weave in all the ends.

 I found that this blanket didn’t need blocking at all.
 I played with it and stretched it into shape where it needed it.
 Of course feel free to hand wash before gifting and follow the washing instructions printed on the label.

 Come and find me on Instagram if you haven’t already!
-I share as I go–from my brainstorm ideas, to stitches that I’m experimenting with.
+I share as I go–from my brainstorming ideas, to stitches that I’m experimenting with.
 Come and learn right along with me!
-I’d love to have you.
-Also, if you would like to click the tiny little envelope in the upper right-hand corner of your screen, you can subscribe to my newsletter!
-(Which basically you’ll get each new blogpost in an email.
-So if you’d like to have the patterns emailed, feel free to sign up!
-Thank you!)

 Have a wonderful day!